-With the slogan "Make every moment beautiful with our family of photo editing apps." indeed the Pixlr editor indeed can help you create and edit graphics on the go.
+With the slogan "Make every moment beautiful with our family of photo editing apps." the Pixlr editor can indeed help you create and edit graphics on the go.

-It is not an Adobe Photoshop contender, but can do some pretty neat things with it.
+It is not an Adobe Photoshop contender, but can do some pretty neat things.

 You can access the Pixlr Editor for free here:

-You can access it using this page and get a full screen editor without the annoying right side panel.
+You can access it using this page and thanks to some css tricks get a full screen editor without the annoying right side panel.

 The image editor has a number of attractive features, such as:

 - Layers support with blending modes, masks, and layer styles

 - All the tools you'd expect from a fully fledged pixel based image editor

 - Powerful adjustment tools including Curves and Levels

 - Full screen mode maximizes work space and makes it feel like a desktop application